 The role of the principal and school leaders is important in assisting Dads to initiate and implement these groups in their school community, but once established the principal’s role becomes one of support and guidance rather than actively coordinating or organising activities.
 The Fathering Project act as a facilitator and the groups are made aware that although we provide significant resources and support, the school principal is the primary authority when it comes to the approval and planning of the group’s activities.

 Our head office is in Western Australia and as of January 2018, over 140 groups have been formed.
 Most are in WA, but we are expanding our presence in Victoria, New South Wales and Queensland.

 WHERE CAN I GET MORE INFORMATION?

-If you would like more information about Fathering Project Dads Groups in relation school or organisation, please contact us.
+If you would like learn more about Dads Groups please contact your state’s manager or The Fathering Project’s central office.